stqc/token-checker-evm/README.md

 # Token Checker for EVM chains

-Tool to check for honeypot, liquidity, buy and sell taxes without spending a dime...sfaeguard your investments! (works with public RPCs)
+Tool to check for honeypot, liquidity, buy and sell taxes without spending a dime...safeguard your investments! (works with public RPCs)

 ### How to use